brianross93/consciousness/free_will_investigation_synthesis.md

 This is documented in McQueen's defense (arXiv:2301.12306).
 The "refutation" is a refutation of a different theory.

-The 2025 IBM experiment (Tagg & Reid) directly tested Penrose's OR (not Diósi's) and found *supporting* evidence.
+A 2025 arXiv preprint (Tagg & Reid, arXiv:2504.02914) reports results the authors interpret as consistent with OR-like collapse on an IBM quantum processor.
+This remains unreplicated and is actively debated, but it tests Penrose's OR framework (not Diósi's).

 ---